 - Hospitalisation only for observation: If a patient is admitted to the hospital only for observation and no active line of treatment is given, the claim cannot be paid.
 In this case, the hospitalisation should be justified, and the reason why the patient cannot be managed on an outpatient basis should be clear.

 - Hospitalisation for conservative investigation: If a patient is admitted to the hospital for conservative investigation and no active line of treatment is followed, the claim can be rejected.
-According to the policy, hospitalisation should have a proper active line of treatment, and positive investigation reports supporting the diagnosis should be provided.
+According to the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, hospitalisation should have a proper active line of treatment, and positive investigation reports supporting the diagnosis should be provided.

 - Hospitalisation for oral medication: If a patient is admitted to the hospital, and only tablets and syrups are given without any active line of treatment, this will not be covered under the insurance.
 If the patient requires medication, it has to be given in writing by the doctor, and the reason for the particular mode of treatment for the patient should be included.
 If this does not justify the hospitalisation of the patient, the claim won’t be processed further.